La Jenelle, Oxnard, CA

 She fell afoul of The Great Pacific,

-and she was smaller, large as she was, a boat,
+and she was smaller, large as she was,

 to become a snarl.